-Influenza on the increase in NorwayJanuary 4th, 2013 in Diseases, Conditions, Syndromes /
+Influenza on the increase in NorwayJanuary 4, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The 2012-2013 influenza season in Norway is emerging and above the epidemic threshold.
 The activity at the moment is of medium intensity.
 The three different influenza viruses that are circulating are all covered by the seasonal influenza vaccine.
 People with risk factors are advised to take the seasonal influenza vaccine.
 There are no changes in the risk groups.
 The situation is being continuously monitored and recommendations may change if required.